ValRat/markov-chatbot/README.md

 ## chatroom_simulator.py
 Takes in a directory containing models in a `.json` format and imitates a chatroom.
-The `len_wait` is the amount of time an model waits before speaking again (controls the chatroom speed).
+The `len_wait` is the amount of time a model waits before speaking again (controls the chatroom speed).
 ```
 python chatroom_simulator.py --model_dir models --len_wait=100
 ```